austingriffith94/american_option_valuation/README.md

 ![American Call Min](https://github.com/austingriffith94/american_option_valuation/blob/master/amerCall/output_9_1.png "Minimum Value of the Early Exercise Boundary of American Call")

 The minimum exercise boundary for the call shows that even for the worst case scenarios (starting at S0 = 2.9), the user will not exercise.
+There are no early exercises till t=25, as the more open ended nature of the call option allows for more opportunity of a profit.